Newest Comments

 Outlaw: Gangster VIP (1968) Review

 Director: Toshio Masuda Writer: Kaneo Ikegami, Reiji Kubota Cast: Tetsuya Watari, Chieko Matsubara, Mitsuo Hamada, Tamio Kawaji, Kyosuke Machida, Kayo Matsuo Running Time: 93 min.
-By Kyle Warner There are a huge number of classic Japanese films that most the world hasn’t seen yet.
+By Kelly Warner There are a huge number of classic Japanese films that most the world hasn’t seen yet.
 So it’s always great when a home video distributor like Arrow, Criterion, Eureka, and others rediscover some forgotten gem and show it to the world.
 And … Continue reading

 Stray Cat Rock: Beat ’71 (1971) Review